 Treatment of benign paroxysmal positional vertigo (BPPV) usually relieves symptoms in 1-2 visits.
-Therapy for unilateral vestibular hypofunction (from inner ear infection, labyrinth artery ischemia, etc.) typically responds well to habituation exercise in 3-6 weeks.
-Exercises for bilateral vestibular disorders (from auto-immune disease, aminoglycoside toxicity, etc.) generally results in significant, but incomplete, improvement.
+Therapy for unilateral vestibular hypofunction (from an inner ear infection, labyrinth artery ischemia, etc.) typically responds well to habituation exercise in 3-6 weeks.
+Exercises for bilateral vestibular disorders (from an auto-immune disease, aminoglycoside toxicity, etc.) generally results in significant, but incomplete, improvement.

-Our program employs a systematic, research-based approach utilizing four elements: manual massage/drainage, bandaging, exercise, and skin care.
+Our program employs a systematic, research-based approach utilizing four elements: manual massage/drainage, bandaging, exercise, and skincare.
 Consistent and lasting edema control follows 4-6 weeks of treatment.
 Daily patient self-bandaging is required during therapy; a pressure garment at discharge maintains gains.

 These techniques enhance healing in the nervous system and body.
 They tend to be particularly appropriate for patients with TMJ, fibromyalgia, migraines, Bell's palsy, neck/back pain, and many other chronic conditions..